-My name is Iulia Puiu and I work for WWF Romania.
-I’m a project manager.
-I have experience in the management of Natura 2000 sites and in restoration projects along the Danube river (Romanian stretch).
-There is really a challenge to work with various types of stakeholders, to understand their interests and to determine them to accept the new ecosystems and to help them to benefit from the new ecosystems’ services.
+Iulia is a project manager at WWF Romania.
+She has experience in the management of Natura 2000 sites and in restoration projects along the Danube river (Romanian stretch).
+She focuses on the challenge of working with various types of stakeholders, to understand their interests and to determine them to accept the new ecosystems and to help them to benefit from the new ecosystems’ services.

 Doug leads on scientific research, innovation for environmental monitoring, evaluating interventions and assessing the state of the environment.
 During major incidents he leads on providing scientific advice to Government.
 His role involves working closely with Research Councils and academia.